King Pong: Pimp My Pong!

-King Pong is a little unusual as our games go, in that – in addition to the ‘official’ instructions – we deliberately encourage you to create your own house rules and games-within-a-game.
+It's the brand new, stupidly addictive game, craze and challenge for Christmas 2017.
+But King Pong is extra-unusual as far as our award-winning games go, in that – in addition to the ‘official’ instructions – we deliberately encourage you to create your own house rules and games-within-a-game.

 Close off the top hole.

 There are two techniques to master for the successful Ponger: the low, skiddy bounce through the side hole, and the higher bounce into the top.
 So how about closing off that second route?